Fifteen days from kickoff, Wildcats set for training camp scrimmage Saturday at Parkside

 Cushing's older brother, Matt, was an Academic All-Big Ten tight end at Illinois and played four years for the Illini (1994-97).
 He also played six seasons for the Pittsburgh Steelers.

-Cushing is married to Dr. Jaime Cushing, DDS, and has one daughter, Abigail.
+Cushing is married to Dr. Jaime Cushing, DDS, and has two daughters, Abigail and Dana.
 They reside in Evanston.

 Jaime and Adam Cushing with their daughter, Abigail